 If that sounds unspectacular it’s not meant to be.
-Therein lies its charm – just a few metres away, vast swathes of tourists wander the palace and its immediate environs.
-Yet here you are in a secluded glade, enjoying the sun or shade as you prefer.
+Therein lies its charm; just a few metres away, vast swathes of tourists wander the palace and its immediate environs.
+Yet here you enjoy the sun or shade in a secluded glade.

 You can’t help but relax.
 We arrived on a Sunday morning in May and found a seat with relative ease, but perhaps it gets busier in the peak summer months.

-The decor is simple; white chairs and light wooden tables inside, pastel fold away chairs outside.
 We couldn’t decide what it all reminded us of, but settled on the 1920s.
 Let’s just say historical, without being too historical.
-What’s nice is you don’t see any ugly branded glasses or parasols – hence the classic flair.
+What’s nice is we saw no ugly branded glasses or parasols: hence the classic flair.

 Good to know